HistoricBridges.org Menu:

 This bridge is historically and technologically significant as a large, unaltered example of mid-20th Century bridge engineering.
 It is also noteworthy for its association with local engineers and contractors.
 It also is an example of a significant and rapidly disappearing bridge type, the metal truss bridge.
 The bridge is also visually a local landmark, with its significant approaches and uncommon combination of truss span types.
 The trusses themselves are visually pleasing and more interesting to look at than any modern bridge.

-Despite the visual and heritage value of this bridge, demolition and replacement is planned for this impressive structure.
-The demolition of this bridge will continue the trend of rapid and widespread demolition of bridges with heritage value in Ontario.
-The overall condition of this bridge does not appear to be very bad, and rehabilitation is certainly feasible for this bridge.
-It would be nice to see demolition plans halted and a preservation plan developed for this bridge.
+Despite the visual and heritage value of this bridge, demolition and replacement was the fate of this bridge.
+The demolition of this bridge continues the trend of rapid and widespread demolition of bridges with heritage value in Ontario.
+The overall condition of this bridge did not appear to be very bad, and rehabilitation was certainly feasible for this bridge.
+It would have been nice to see demolition plans halted and a preservation plan developed for this bridge.
+A small section of the heritage truss bridge was placed on the replacement bridge as shown below, courtesy of Ed Blasinski.

 Divider